BDC Hamburger Icon

 How to reconcile a bank account

-To reconcile your business’s bank account, you need to review your account activity statements from your financial institution(s).
+To reconcile your business’s bank accounts, you need to review your account activity statements from your financial institutions.
 You then need to compare the transactions reflected on your statements to your company’s internal accounting.

-You may need to make adjustments for payments that haven’t cleared yet, like uncashed checks, and interest earned on your account(s).
+You may need to make adjustments for payments that haven’t cleared yet, such as uncashed checks and interest earned on your accounts.
 Flag any transactions you don’t recognize for further review.

 1. Review your account statement.

 The first thing to do when reconciling your accounts is to gather account statements for the periods and accounts you’re reconciling.
-Check each of the deposits, withdrawals and payments listed on each statement, taking note of any transactions you don’t recognize.
-Also, note your ending balance so that you can check it against your own accounting later.
+Check each of the deposits, withdrawals, and payments listed on each statement, taking note of any transactions you don’t recognize.
+Also note your ending balance so you can check it against your own accounting later.

 Bottom LineBottom line

-Reviewing account statements is a business owner’s first chance to spot potentially fraudulent transactions and flag them for further review.
+Reviewing account statements is a business owner’s first chance to spot potentially fraudulent credit card transactions and flag them for further review.

 2. Compare statements to internal accounting records.